 Mistake #2: Lack of familiarization phase

-This may be closely related to the first mistake.
-Some owners tend to jump right into the fray when it comes to using the e-collar, rather than getting to know the e-collar with themselves and the dog.
-This can lead to misuse of the e-collar with the dog, which ultimately leads to a higher risk of injury to the dog.
+This problem is closely linked with the first mistake.
+Some owners tend to jump right into the fray when using the e-collar rather than getting to know it with themselves and the dog.
+Such attitude towards training will lead to misuse of the device, which increases the risk of pet injury.

 Mistake #3: Treating the e-collar as a solution to all problems

-In most cases, owners will decide to purchase the e-collar, hoping that it will fix whatever issues that they are facing with the dog.
-Yes, the e-collar can technically help you in more ways than one, but it will be very wrong to treat the e-collar as a solution to all problems.
-If so, you may be stressing your dog too much.
-This can lead to your dog ignoring you in the long run.
+In most cases, owners will decide to purchase the remote collar, hoping to fix whatever they face with the dog.
+Yes, the remote collar can technically help in more ways than one, but it will be wrong to treat this tool to solve all problems.
+You may be stressing the pet too much, which will lead to ignoring you in the long run.

 Mistake #4: Using the e-collar as a quick-fix

-Some owners might consider the e-collar as a quick-fix and hence might demand immediate results when using the e-collar just for a few moments.
-This is definitely not possible, given that you will need to train the dog before he can understand the commands associated with the e-collar.
-For this reason, when owners start to demand that the dog speed up their learning via the e-collar, the results can be terrible.
-For example, it may result in your dog developing an aversion towards the training collar.
-In other instances, damaging your dog’s physiological behavior can be possible.
+Some owners might consider the e-collar as a quick-fix and demand immediate results just for a few sessions.
+This is not possible, given that you will need to train the dog before they understand the commands associated with the stimulation.
+For this reason, when owners start to demand that the pet speed up their learning via the training collar, the results can be terrible.
+For example, it may result in a pup developing an aversion towards the remote collar.
+In other instances, damaging the dog’s physiological behavior is possible.

 Solution: Never demand an instant fix to all problems.
-Always be patient with your dog.
+Always be patient with your four-legged friend.

 Mistake #5: Dog responds to you only when wearing e-collar

 The "collar-wise" dogs are only responding to you when they are on the e-collar.
-It just means that the training that you have given to the dog is not sufficient enough.
-Either that or you have become too complacent and inconsistent with the usage of the e-collar.
-This will result in your dog being dependent on the e-collar to respond to your commands.
+It just means that the practice given to them is not sufficient enough.
+Either that or you have become too complacent and inconsistent with the usage of the tool.
+This will result in your dog being dependent on the training collar to respond to commands.

-Solution: Always be consistent in your training with the dog.
-Ensure that you always follow through with your actions.
+Solution: Always be consistent in every session!
+Ensure always follow through with your actions.

 Mistake #6: No training sessions with the dog before using e-collar

-You will need to conduct various training sessions with your dog so that your dog will not develop aggression issues when you first use the e-collar on him.
-Also, if you have done things wrongly, you might get a dog that is only adhering to your commands when the e-collar is on.
+You will need to conduct various practices with pets not to develop aggression issues when first use the remote collar.
+Also, if things are done wrongly, you might get a dog that is only adhering to commands when the receiver is on.

-Solution: You must conduct a training session with your dog all the time.
-This is even more important if you are using the e-collar for the first time with your dog.
+Solution: You must conduct working with pup all the time.
+This is even more important if you are using the e-collar for the first time.
+For starters, we will encourage the owner to conduct at least a few grounding sessions before start on the e-collar training itself.
 Ensure that the sessions are fruitful, with an end in mind.
-For starters, we will encourage the owner to conduct at least a few sessions of training before you start on the e-collar training itself.

 Mistake #7: Long training sessions

 While training is indeed necessary, the duration of each session is equally important too.
-Some owners tend to conduct training sessions that last for hours.
-This can create an issue of the dog finding each session boring and may grow immune to your training methodology.
-This is because the dog can start to lose focus when the training session gets more extended, or it can become a routine for the dog hence causing him to lose focus.
+Some owners tend to conduct practices that last for hours.
+This can create an issue of the dog finding each session boring and may grow immune to your methodology.
+The dog may lose focus when the session gets more extended or become a routine.

 Solution: Always break down the training sessions into chunks.
-Never train the dogs for hours straight as it might cause the dog to feel bored.
-I recommend fast and positive 10-15 minutes training.
+Never practice for hours straight as it might cause the dog to feel bored.
+I recommend fast and positive 10-15 minutes classes.